Flu vaccines are now available. Get the details here >>

 Getting tested

-The Portland Clinic is partnering with local community health partners to conduct COVID-19 testing for established patients who have been identified for testing by their primary care provider.
+Established patients who are interested can be tested for COVID-19 at The Portland Clinic after an order has been placed by their medical provider.
 We are not able to conduct COVID-19 tests for individuals who are asymptomatic or who are seeking a return-to-work, return-to-school, or travel test.
 Please reach out to your local pharmacy or check the OHA website for testing locations in the area.

 For more information, including risk factors and when to seek immediate medical attention, please visit the CDC website.